Logo Garda

 4. The risk of rock falls increases if there are others on the via ferrata or with wind or rain.

-5. Always check route conditions; in winter you may find snow and ice on some routes which make progression dangerous.
+5. Always check route conditions; in winter you may find snow and ice.

-6. Use proper safety gear (helmet, harness, ferrata kit with double self-locking carabiners and energy absorbing systems); put on your helmet once you get near to the wall.
-Rocks might fall before you get to the start of the via ferrata.
+6. Use proper safety gear (helmet, harness, ferrata kit with double self-locking carabiners and energy absorbing systems).
+Put on your helmet once you get near to the wall in case of rock falls.

 8. Only one person may be on any length of cable between two anchor points.

-9. Wear clothing suited to the altitude, the season and the length of the route: hiking boots and ferrata gloves to protect you from contact with the metal parts.
+9. Wear clothing and hiking boots suited to the altitude, the season and the length of the route and ferrata gloves.

 The information on this chart is subject to inevitable variations, so this means that none of the indications are absolute.
 It is not entirely possible to avoid giving inexact or imprecise information, given how quickly environmental and weather conditions can change.
 For this reason, we decline any responsibility for changes which the user may encounter.
 In any case, the hiker is advised to check the conditions of the places, environment and weather before setting out.